 Accepting students from 4-year-colleges and community colleges, Cornell University is one of the seven Ivy League schools that accept transfer students.
 In fact, they accept the most transfer students out of all the Ivy League schools and have one of the highest transfer student acceptance rates in the Ivy League.
 So, yes, Cornell University is definitely a transfer friendly Ivy League school.
 They offer support like basic requirements and a transfer application checklist that comes in handy when it's time to apply.

 - Cornell CALS Transfer.
-The College of Agricultural and Life Sciences features popular majors like Biology, Communication and Economics.
+The College of Agricultural and Life Sciences features popular majors like Biology, Communications, and Economics.
 For students interested in becoming a Cornell AEM transfer, CALS is home to The Charles H. Dyson School of Applied Economics and Management.
 Ranked as on of the top undergraduate business schools in the nation, students have the option to major in Management, Economics, Quantitative Methods and Applied Economics.
 Additional course majors and minors can be found on the school website.

 - Cornell Engineering Transfer.
-The College of Engineering at Cornell University takes pride in being on the edge of 21st century engineering, providing “revolutionary discoveries” in several fields ranging from medicine to mathematics.
-Any Cornell engineering transfer student can major in highly demanded majors like Biomedical Engineering, Computer Science and Engineering Management.
+The College of Engineering at Cornell University takes pride in being on the edge of 21st century engineering, providing "revolutionary discoveries" in several fields ranging from medicine to mathematics.
+Any Cornell engineering transfer student can major in highly demanded majors like Biomedical Engineering, Computer Science, and Engineering Management.
 See more course offerings at http://www.engineering.cornell.edu/academics/departments.cfm.

 - Cornell ILR Transfer.
 The School of Industrial and Labor Relations offers the complete package for all things work related.
-Although they are focused towards one major, your options to minor and create a degree for you are limitless.
+Although they are focused towards one major, your options to minor and create a personalized degree are limitless.
 They have a little more unique curriculum structure for Cornell transfer credit which you can check out anytime at http://www.ilr.cornell.edu/admissions/Academics/upload/ILR-Curriculum-Requirements.pdf.

-However, it’s still very competitive to transfer to Cornell from community college or any other college despite the tremendous opportunities available to students.
-Before we go into how to get an edge on the competition for admissions, we’ll go over some of the Pro’s and Con’s for those of you still deciding on transferring to Cornell.
+Don't get me wrong, it's still very competitive to transfer to Cornell from community college or any other college despite the tremendous opportunities available to students.
+Before we go into how to get an edge on the competition for admissions, we'll go over some of the Pro's and Con's for those of you still deciding on transferring to Cornell.

 Pros and Cons of Transferring To Cornell University

-Here are some of the top considerations that you’ll want to weigh when deciding to transfer to Cornell University.
-They include taking the time to think about your major, GPA, school location, career opportunities, housing and overall experience.
+Here are some of the top considerations that you'll want to weigh when deciding to transfer to Cornell University.
+They include taking the time to think about your major, GPA, school location, career opportunities, housing, and overall experience.
 These considerations should give you a solid idea of what to expect as a Cornell transfer student.

-Majors: As we’ve seen, there are plenty of majors offered to Cornell University transfers which is great for students with diverse interests.
+Majors: As we've seen, there are plenty of majors offered to Cornell University transfers which is great for students with diverse interests.
 As expected, the quality of the courses and education live up to the Ivy League reputation.
-The downside is that some of the more popular majors are highly competitive.
-In some majors, you’ll be introduced to curved grading and highly competitive classmates.
+The downside is that some of the more popular majors are extremely competitive.
+In some majors, you'll be introduced to curved grading and highly competitive classmates.

 Housing: Cornell has a beautiful campus so living on campus is the strongly recommended, especially as a Cornell transfer.
 In the past, there have been some issues with Cornell transfer housing, but I suspect that it has all been settled down now.

-But, if you haven’t found your passion for learning yet or think the academics are too much for you, don’t worry!
-Sometimes it will just “click” while attending community college or other universities which we’ll cover next.
+But, if you haven't found your passion for learning yet or think the academics are too much for you, don't worry!
+Sometimes it will just "click" while attending community college or other universities, which we'll cover next.

 Key Requirements To Community College Transfer To Cornell

 Transferring to Cornell from community college is now a surprisingly popular route to get into the Ivy Leagues.
 While you can transfer to Cornell from any university, students are realizing that you save tons of money with Cornell transfer credits that are earned from community college.
-Plus, it gives students who a second shot to redeem themselves for any high school mistakes.
+Plus, it gives students a second shot to redeem themselves for any high school mistakes.

 2. Excellent SAT Scores.
 Cornell University transfer admissions do not require the SATs, but you can probably guess they expect an above average score.
 While transfer students have gotten accepted with much lower scores, you'll want to be aiming to score above 2100 out of 2400 or above the 95th percentile on the SATs.
 If you're scores aren't up to par, retaking your SATs in community college is a great idea.